ag-grid/react-data-grid/podcast-player/README.md

 - Filtering column data
 - Using the AG Grid API in react
 - `quickFilter` operates on all rowData, not just the displayed data
+- adding pagination and row count to a Data Grid

 ## Available Scripts